AlmogBaku/AlmogBaku.github.io/_posts/2015-8-2-Disciplinary-lean-strategy.md

 You need to ask yourself what are the hypothesis you trying to answer in the company level-

 1. What is the vision?
-1. Who you trying to help?
+1. Who are you trying to help?
 1. Which kind of products you can build in order to solve them?
-1. Define the top-level business goals.
+1. What are the business goals?

 ### Measure
-Plan your KPIs, be on track to understand what kind of achievements will serve you in order to accomplish the next company milestone(fundraising, growth, key hiring, etc).
+Plan your KPIs, be on track and have a clear measurements in order to understand what kind of achievements will serve you in order to accomplish the next company milestone(fundraising, growth, key hiring, etc).

 ### Dripping down
-The next step is to build sub-strategy for each department, this strategy should answer the top-level business goals which we defined above.
-It's really important to keep the company goals driven when building a startup company, this way you can keep your organization very focused on the target and allow your team to achieve your goals in much more efficient and fast way.
+The next step is to build a sub-strategy for each department, this strategy should answer the top-level business goals which we defined above.
+It's really important to track the company goals driven when building a startup company.
+In this way you can keep your organization very focused on the target and allow your team to achieve your goals in much more efficient and fast way.

-I'll go briefly over the different disciplines of the companies in order to demonstrate:
+I'll go briefly over the different disciplines of the company in order to demonstrate:

 Let's say our high-level vision is to *help travelers plan a better trip for their vocation*.
 Our business objectives for the next milestone are: